FatalMovie84714/HP-EliteDesk-800-G1-DM---Secure-Boot-2023-CA-Certificate-Injection/README.md

 Alternatively, README2.md describes using 'HPElitedesk800G1.ps1'.

-Both are intended to accomplish the same thing.
+Both are intended to accomplish the same task.

 README2.md describes how 'HPElitedesk800G1.ps1' is run twice.